iuketaylor/effect/03-generators/README.md

 # Using Generators

-Effects are just descriptions of computations, they don't actually run until you tell them to.

 Effect provides `Effect.gen` which allows you to write Effects using generator functions for a more imperative, async/await-like syntax.

 ## The Point